 OK, that is all 4 friends, and the "Yes" chances together make 101/125:

-But notice something interesting ... if we had followed the "No" path we could have skipped all the other calculations and made our life easier:
+But here is something interesting ... if we follow the "No" path we can skip all the other calculations and make our life easier:

 The chances of not matching are: